mangadventure/MangAdventure/docs/install.rst

 Before proceeding, there are some settings you will need to configure.
 To configure them, copy the ``.env.example`` file to ``.env`` and edit it.

+You can also override the styling of the site by writing some SCSS (or regular CSS) in the `static/extra/style.scss` file.

 Create the database
 ^^^^^^^^^^^^^^^^^^^